My top 5 international gems

 Bali’s Cultural Capitol and Home of the Ubud Monkey ForestWikipedia

-This place was everything I thought a tropical rain forest should be: temple monkeys, endless religious processions with cars and festive banners, gamelan ensembles, a nearby volcano (Mount Agung), amazing art woodwork and hand-carved masks.
+This island was everything I thought a tropical rain forest should be: temple monkeys, endless religious processions with cars and festive banners, gamelan ensembles, a nearby volcano (Mount Agung), amazing handcrafted woodwork and masks.
 It was the real deal.
 Based on all the places I have been to in the US, and Hawaii, I’d take Ubud any old day.
 (Eventually, I will have an American top 5 post.)

-Each morning, while staying at the Budy Shady Gully guestouse, we were greeted by our breakfast host who made fresh “jaffles.”
+Each morning, while staying at the Budy Shady Gully guestouse, we were greeted with breakfast prepared by our host who made fresh “jaffles.”
 They were delivered with fruits and coconut direct to our front porch.
 Our room consisted of “island tiki” style woven reed structure walls.
 My favorite part, the outside toilet and shower in a private secluded courtyard: How is that for being one with nature?

 Home of the Largest Roman Province, 314 ADWikipedia

 Ever seen the Flintstones?
 Remember how Fred and hist family lived inside a rock home?
-This central Turkish region about 30 miles west of Kayseri, like the Flintstones, is full of rock-hewn “fairy chimney” hotels — rooms and structures carved into eroded volcanic deposits.
-The Goreme Open-Air Museum, built in the 9th-11th century is one of the most famous attractions, with rock-cut churches and frescoes.
+This central Turkish region about 30 miles west of Kayseri, like the Flintstones, is full of rock-hewn “fairy chimney” structures — rooms and spaces carved into eroded volcanic deposits.
+The Goreme Open-Air Museum, originally developed in the 9th-11th century is one of the most famous attractions, with rock-cut churches and frescoes.
 We even visited an underground city, Kaymakli.
 Our family stayed in a fairy chimney hotel; it was a unique experience, sleeping in carved rock.
 (Just like Fred!).
 Allow at least 2 nights and 1 full day to see the region.

 Forbidden City, Beijing